-The Annual Southern California Alzheimer’s Disease Research Conference is hosted by the UC Irvine Institute for Memory Impairments and Neurological Disorders (UCI MIND) in partnership with Alzheimer’s Orange County.
-Reaching a diverse audience of over 400 clinicians, researchers, students, aging-services providers, and caregivers, the conference brings together nationally renowned researchers to address our nation’s progress in the battle against Alzheimer’s disease and related dementias
+The Annual Southern California Alzheimer’s Disease Research Conference was hosted by the UC Irvine Institute for Memory Impairments and Neurological Disorders (UCI MIND) in partnership with Alzheimer’s Orange County.
+Reaching a diverse audience of over 400 clinicians, researchers, students, aging-services providers, and caregivers, the conference brought together nationally renowned researchers to address our nation’s progress in the battle against Alzheimer’s disease and related dementias.

 Provider approved by the California Board of Registered Nursing (BRN), Alzheimer’s Orange County, Provider #CEP 14757, for 5 contact hours.
 Course meets the qualifications for 5 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the Board of Behavioral Sciences (BBS), CAMFT CE Provider #134760.
 Pending approval from the California Department of Social Services (CDSS) for 5 hours of continuing education units for RCFE Administrators, Alzheimer’s Orange County Vendor #2000147-740-2.
 Pending approval by the Nursing Home Administrator Program (NHAP) for 5 hours of continuing education credit – NHAP #CEP 1776.